 If you are concerned about your meals, on your trek do not be as all of the treks have porters and cooks that feed you well.
 You will enjoy a hearty breakfast, a three-course lunch and a large meal for dinner.
 All the meals consist of mostly carbohydrates to help with your energy levels.
 Remember while walking to take snacks in your pack for when you are feeling low on energy.
 You will also need to drink a lot of water, which you will need to carry with you.
 You can refill at lunchtime, it is important to stay hydrated.

 Once in Machu Picchu, you will need to have Machu Picchu tickets, both entrance and the bus tickets down to Aguas Calientes.
 These tickets are normally included in your hike price, so make sure you check they are included in the price.

 After you enter the ruins you will have a guided tour this generally lasts around two to two and a half hours where the guide will give you all the legends and history of the site.
 You will also get some free time to explore on your own.
 There are strict laws as to where you can and cannot walk so be aware, as you will have problems with the security guards if you are doing something you are not supposed to be doing.
 If you are a keen photographer, the photo opportunities are many, as you will discover.

 Some people decide to stay overnight and not return to Cusco the same day they finish their trek.
 If you decide to stay, you will need a Machu Picchu hotel.
-There are many choices from expensive five star hotels to budget backpacker accommodation, this you many need to book before leaving home especially in the high season.
+There are many choices from expensive five-star hotels to budget backpacker accommodation.
+You may need to book before leaving home, especially in the high season.